Supporting deaf and hard of hearing students at school

 • work with teachers and support staff to address your child’s learning needs

-• help the school create an individual education plan for your child
+• help the school develop individual education plans and disability profiles for your child

-• provide documents such as reports for funding applications
+• provide reports for funding applications and program planning

 • advise teachers on your child’s progress